WillRock19/data-structures/README.md

-# Getting Started with Create React App
+# Data Structures with JScript

+## Introduction

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was created to aggregate the notes of my personal study of different data-structures.
+Here we have some information about **how/when** use each of the structures, which were created using all common features of JScript (classes, methods, etc).

+Each data structure is created with it's own test file, where we define the different applications for each method.
+Use those tests to gide yourself to understand how it all works :)

+## ToDo

+We must create the interface to show this data structures on the browser.
+Currently, we can only execute then as JScript code.

 ## Available Scripts